OCA/project/project_task_stock/readme/CONFIGURE.rst

 #.
 Create a new project with the following options:
     * `Name`: Task material
     * `Operation type`: Task material
 #.
-Go to *Project -> Configuration -> Stages* and edit some records.
+Go to *Project -> Configuration -> Task Stages* and edit some records.
     * `In progress`: Check Use Stock Moves option and add the created project.
-    * `Done`: Check Use Stock Moves option + Lock Stock Moves and add the created project.
+    * `Done`: Check Use Stock Moves option + Done Stock Moves and add the created project.